Top 8 Backup and Recovery Software Tools

 The embedded deduplication engine is really good because we use a Near Line SAS disk as a repository for our backups, and we don't need to pay for another appliance such as a Data Domain or Quantum so that we can have hardware-based deduplication.

 Rubrik is highly scalable and is easy to do.

-The most valuable feature is the ease of upgrades.
+The most valuable feature has been the Live Mount feature.